 Welcome to Stepmoms on a Mission!

-If you’re considering working with me privately, becoming a Forum Member or taking a future workshop, I thought you might be wondering, “How can she call herself a Stepmom teacher and mentor? or “Why does this woman believe she can teach me something useful?” so…I created this page to answer those valid questions about my background so you can decide for yourself.
+If you’re considering working with me privately, or taking a future workshop, I thought you might be wondering, “How can she call herself a Stepmom teacher and mentor? or “Why does this woman believe she can teach me something useful?” so…I created this page to answer those valid questions about my background so you can decide for yourself.

 Although I’m not a psychologist or therapist by degree, you will learn a lot about psychology, relationships, boundaries, beliefs and communication skills as we work on your unique situations.
 One benefit of being a teacher and mentor, and NOT a therapist, is that I’m free to share my personal stories, feelings and Stepmom experiences with you.

 So, how did I acquire my knowledge about human behavior, psychology, communications and relationships over the past 40 years?
 That’s a good question.
 I’ll be as descriptive and succinct as possible.